The Camera isn't adding 20 pounds. Your Stress levels are.

 You probably wouldn’t be surprised to know that stress hormones promote weight gain, would you?

-I talk about stress in yoga classes, in my signature fermentation class and of course in Change Makers, but most people don't quite understand the connection other than knowing simply that stress can cause weight gain.
+Most people don't quite understand the connection other than knowing simply that stress can cause weight gain.
 But what exactly is stress, and how does it keep you from your weight loss goals?

 In fact, there are numerous links between stress hormones and weight.
 So let's dive in!
 We'll go over the effects of stress and stress hormones, and how they tie into weight loss.
 Then we’ll end off with two strategies (and several of my best tips) how to manage stress.

 Because, as you know, weight loss isn’t just about calories.
 And, if you're reading this, it's probably because you've been working on losing weight.
 If you've been on & off the diet train for years, check out Change Makers for deep, sustainable changes.